sortabrilliant/guidepost/readme.txt

 ### Bug Fixes
 * Remove extraneous HTML elements in saved output
+* Fix visual nesting of elements when editing

 ### Misc
 * Bumping "Tested up to" for WordPress 5.4.0